huijing/slides/30-smashingsf-2018/README.md

 I would like to point out though, that an electronic display is a proxy medium.
 Whatever we see displayed on a screen comes from data encoded as electronic signals.
 The heart of electronic displays is light.
 It is transient.
 We cannot touch light.

 The web isn't even 30 yet, and this young medium is like nothing we've seen before.
 It is dynamic and interactive.
-Some designers, especially those who are used to having absolute control over their final presentations, may find this behaviour disturbing.

 Although it may be tempting to view the web as simply print expressed on an electronic screen, it is not.
 It is a unique medium of its own.

 ## On web fonts